pashioya/spring-song-manager/README.md

     - Jdbc  (This is the main profile utilizing a massive database)
     - jpa
   - The profiles are switched from the application.properties file by changing the active profile
-  - the application.properties file is setup in blocks to ensure smooth transition between profiles.
+  - the application.properties file is set up in blocks to ensure smooth transition between profiles.
   - Database being used
     - I only use postgres for my database. however each repository implementation has its own set of data.